Have You Lost Your Spark? You Might Be Suffering From Burnout

 Savvy entrepreneurs and business owners tap into a mentor, business coach, or life coach’s expertise to keep them on track.
 It gives them a trusted confidant they can rely upon without worrying about how their thoughts will be received.

-Because the business environment can affect personal relationships, business coaches also become a life coach and act as a buffer between their business and their personal life ensuring they don’t burnout.
+Because the business environment can affect personal relationships, a business coach also becomes a life coach and act as a buffer between their business and their personal life ensuring they don’t burnout.

 Mentors and business coaches provide critical feedback in a safe environment, vital to growing leadership skills.
 They help entrepreneurs stay motivated and on track should they begin to fall into the burnout trap.
 They keep their vision burning bright and hold them accountable for the choices they make and their actions.